IgniteUI/indigo-design-docfx/en/components/accordion.md

 > [!NOTE]
 > WIP: Currently, we don't support the Accordion component in Adobe XD, but you can also combine multiple `Expansion Panels` into a similar Accordion component behavior.
 However, this will not generate appropriately in the App Builder.

-## Interaction States
+## Expansion Panel States

-The Accordion doesn't have interaction states, but its panels have `Disabled` and `Expanded,` which can be toggled on and off for the selected Expansion Panel.
+The Expansion Panel have `Disabled` and `Expanded,` which can be toggled on and off for the selected Expansion Panel.
 Check [Expansion Panels](expansion-panel.md)

 <img class="responsive-img" src="../images/accordion_disabled-panel.png" srcset="../images/accordion_disabled-panel@2x.png 2x" />